raghavendra7533/surview/README.md

 - **Create Surview**: After logging in, navigate to the "Create Surview" page to create a new survey.
 - **Dashboard**: View your created surveys on the dashboard.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request for any changes or improvements.

 ## License